Block26/bitmex-api/Readme.md

 # Yantra
-Follow a wiki to get started
+Follow the wiki to get started